chrisburnell/chrisburnell.com/_posts/2014-09-22-on-your-marks.md

 date: 2014-09-22 10:00:00

 title: On Your Marks, Get Set, Wait
-introduction: What’s really important when reading an article online?
+lede: What’s really important when reading an article online?
 Content should always come first, and give users the option for more later.
 tags:
 - javascript
 - tutorials